aaron1729/sleep-stories/README.md

 ### venv

-make sure the `openai-env` virtual environment is both loaded and running. to load, on the command line in the root of the repo do `python -m venv openai-env`; to run, on the command line (in macOS) do `source openai-env/bin/activate`.
+make sure the `openai-env` virtual environment is both loaded and running.
+* to load, on the command line in the root of the repo do `python -m venv openai-env`.
+* to run, on the command line do `source openai-env/bin/activate` (at least in macOS -- it's slightly different elsewhere).

 ### openai module